bigkemp/Salesforce-Quick-Shortcuts/README.md

-# Salesforce Quick Access Bar
+# Salesforce Quick Shortcuts

-Salesforce Quick Access Bar is a tool that provides shortcuts to Salesforce's Setup pages and Object Manager Objects via a quick access bar on all Lightning pages.
+Salesforce Quick Shortcuts is a tool that provides shortcuts to Salesforce's Setup pages and Object Manager Objects via a Quick Shortcuts on all Lightning pages.
 It's a simple and user-friendly UI that allows users to access important Salesforce information with ease.

-## How Do I Open the Quick Access Bar's Modal?
+## How Do I Open the Quick Shortcuts's Modal?
 - For Windows, Open the Modal with Ctrl+q
 - For Mac, Open the Modal with Command+k